top of page

 Do you have a story from the edges, a place where something shifted?
 A practice you've been testing that breaks the old patterns?
 Questions that won't let you sleep?

-Bring them here!
+Then bring them here!

 We're not looking for polished presentations.
 We want conversation circles, field experiments shared, half-formed ideas that need other minds around them.
 Bring your dreams, your bewilderment, your small victories in working with living systems.
 This conference is for those weary of silos and hungry for kinship with practitioners who understand that regeneration isn't a buzzword, it's a practice, a relationship, a different way of being with place.